 Located in the middle of Lisbon's downtown, this neo-gothic elevator rises above the surrounding rooftops to provide another unique view of the city.
-Built in 1901 by an apprentice of Gustave Eiffel himself, it became a national monument in 2002, after celebrating its first centenary.
+Built-in 1901 by an apprentice of Gustave Eiffel himself, it became a national monument in 2002, after celebrating its first centenary.

 This 14th-century medieval convent and its gothic church were mostly destroyed in the great earthquake of 1755.
-The church was only rebuilt in the 20th century and it is one of the few places that still holds visible traces of the earthquake that devastated the city.
+The church was only rebuilt in the 20th century and it is one of the few places that still hold visible traces of the earthquake that devastated the city.

 Sé de Lisboa (Lisbon's Cathedral)